skybet/native-tech-test/README.md

 ## What we require

-You will build an app that works across a range of device sizes in both landscape and portrait orientations.

 You should build a robust mechanism to allow the App to talk to the Web and Vice-Versa

 Once authenticated, Load in race data for a horse race meeting and display this in the App once the user has logged in.
 Sample data is in techtest.json